aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token_event_store.md

 <code>opt_in: bool</code>
 </dt>
 <dd>
- True if the user opt in, false if the user opt-out
+ True if the user opt in, false if the user opt&#45;out
 </dd>
 </dl>